ACCR-VBD/Poster---additional_information/README.md

   <img src="https://github.com/ACCR-VBD/Presentation---Swiss-global-change-day/assets/63344790/9f1dcf31-c9d3-4a22-9009-d66fc36b8ba1" width=600>
 </p>

-Each species has specific climate- and human demography dependent parameters determining the ... life stages.
+Each mosquito species has specific climate- and human demography dependent parameters determining the dynamics of the compartmental life stages.
 Those parameters are based on either laboratory experiment, such as the temperature-dependant mortality, or expert knowledge, such as the overwintering pattern.

-We get ... adult mosquito population over the 2 $\times$ 2 km grid.
-However, such model mostly uses variable explicitly linked to the life cycle.
-Some variables such as land-use and elevation, which are known to significantly impact the species distribution, are difficult to implement in this framework.
+Using this modeling approach, we are able to estimate the adult mosquito abundance in each cell of the 2 $\times$ 2 km grid.
+However, such model can only use variables explicitly linked to the mosquito life cycle.
+Some variables such as land-use patterns and elevation, which are known to significantly impact the species distribution, are difficult to implement in this framework.

-Neithertheless, the modelisation of the mosquito life stages yields gridded estimates of egg abundance.
-The most straightforward and scalable method for monitoring mosquito populations is precisely the recording of egg layed in traps.
-When available, this data allows us to construct a statistical model which would correct for bias in the egg estimates and straightforwardly implement relevant variable.
-Combining the two methodology allows us to project refined egg abundance estimates over Switzerland, which allows to improve the gridded adult population estimates.
+Neithertheless, the modelisation of the mosquito life stages also yields gridded estimates of egg abundance.
+The most common and scalable method for monitoring mosquito populations is precisely the recording of egg layed in traps.
+When available, this data allows to construct a statistical model which would correct for bias in the egg estimates and straightforwardly implement relevant variable.
+Combining the two methodology allows us to project refined egg abundance estimates over Switzerland, which therefore improves the gridded adult population estimates.

 <p align="center">
   <img src="https://github.com/ACCR-VBD/Presentation---Swiss-global-change-day/assets/63344790/26271975-738a-4aae-8754-fbd02487144b" width=400>